selendra/selendra-wiki/docs/learn/learn-selendrajs.md

 #### Querying on-chain data

-To populate the Apps UI, the web app queries the Polkadot-JS API.
+To populate the Apps UI, the web app queries the Selendra-JS API.
 The API then queries a Polkadot node and uses JavaScript to return information that the UI will display on the screen.
 You can choose which node to connect to by changing it in the upper-left-hand corner of the screen.